 (2) Emails - To get the email addresses of people who have signed up.
 Copy and paste these into your email service (Gmail, Outlook, etc.) if you need to contact your volunteers.

 (3) Reminders - To set up reminder emails for your volunteers.
 Here is what a reminder looks like.

 (5) Copy - To create a copy of a signup sheet.
 This is a fast way to create a signup sheet for a recurring or repeat event.
 You can edit the copy to suit your needs.

 (6) Deactivate - To suspend further signups.
 If a potential volunteer tries to sign up she will get a message stating the sheet is no longer active.

 (7) Delete - To permanently delete a signup sheet.

 (8) Show advanced features

-Some organizations track how many hours each volunteer works.
-To track volunteer hours do the following:
+Some organizations track volunteer credits (eg., hours).
+To track volunteer credits / hours do the following:

 When creating a new signup sheet enter numbers into the “Credits” column.
 Credits normally refer to hours (though it can refer to whatever you want).

 Later, select “Show advanced features” and checkmark the various signup sheets you want to determine volunteer credits / hours for.

-Click the “Calculate volunteer hours” button to create a table that summarizes how many hours each of your volunteers has worked.
+Click the “Calculate volunteer credits” button to create a table that summarizes how many credit / hours each of your volunteers has.